mariomac/gostream/README.md

 * Go 1.18.

-This library makes intensive usage of [Type Parameters (generics)](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md) so it is not compatible with any version lower to Go 1.18.
+This library makes intensive usage of [Type Parameters (generics)](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md) so it is not compatible with any Go version lower than 1.18.

 Until Go 1.18 stable is officially released, you can download the development version of Go 1.18 using [Gotip](https://pkg.go.dev/golang.org/dl/gotip):